volemy/binary_trees/README.md

 The left and right subtree must also be a binary search tree.
 BSTs provide efficient searching, insertion, and deletion operations.
 ### Data Structures: Binary Tree
-inary Trees are foundational data structures that allow for efficient data storage and retrieval.
+Binary Trees are foundational data structures that allow for efficient data storage and retrieval.
 They are prevalent in computer science and are the basis for more complex data structures like AVL trees, Red-Black trees, and more.